 A common objective of these activities is to reach high yields of soluble, correctly folded recombinant proteins produced in Escherichia coli.
 These proteins, if needed labelled with selenomethionine, are used for the determination of their 3-D structure by X-ray crystallography or by NMR or for functional studies.
 In order to optimize growth parameters rapidly and ensure high-throughput production, we use a battery comprising 8 miniaturized bioreactors.
 A computerized system controls the growth parameters of each culture independently.
 Sequences of growth temperature can be programmed as a function of cell density, which is measured on line.
 Thus, the technology is well adapted to optimize the production of poorly soluble proteins.
 Using High Density medium, yields of biomass and recombinant proteins obtained in one 70-ml bioreactor are similar to those obtained in 1-liter shake flasks with conventional media.
 Furthermore, growth conditions established in the battery may be transposed directly to cultures in classical fermenters if larger volumes are needed.

-Purification of Proteins and Production in the Baculovirus System
+Production and Purification of Proteins in the Baculovirus System

-Keywords: Fermenters, recombinant proteins, automated cultures , protein purification, baculovirus, monoclonal antibodies, structural genomics
+Keywords: Fermentors, recombinant proteins, automated cultures , protein purification, baculovirus, monoclonal antibodies, structural genomics